itwurl/BoneDoc/README.md

 ## Quickstart

 Starting BoneDoc from command line requires three input files (mesh, landmarks, config).
-A Mesh represents a bone by polygonal data where actually vtk- and stl format can be processed with BoneDoc while the landmarks file contains anatomical landmarks.
-In the config file precalculated parameters used to predict the ethnic group are listed.

 For quick testing files in '/data' folder might be used like that:

 ```
 >./BoneDoc data/FemurLeftFemaleA.vtk data/FemurLeftFemaleA-landmarks.csv config.txt